SophieAu/imperial-splendour-site/data/content/posts/2024-02-19-imperial-splendour-rise-of-the-republic-v1-3-february-preview.md

 </center>

-Furthermore we work on the UI too.
-The battle selection screen got an update:
+Furthermore, we work on the UI too.
+RotR will get a new main menu background.
+Also the battle selection screen got an update:

 ![battle selection screen](../_img/20240218154311_1.jpg "battle selection screen")